circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/1- General Template -Fly.md

  - time (ZT).
 > Add how mating success or competition was measured.

-## Measurements
-> For any type of measurement, describe when and which flies were collected, which parts were dissected for analysis and the number of samples.
-> If necessary, include separate README files for each data type.
-For example, a separate README file for Imaging experiments and a separate README file for gene expression experiments.
-> Describe measured techniques and the measured data.
-Some suggestions are described next:

-### Sleep measurement / activity monitoring
+### Sleep measurement / locomotor activity monitoring
-> Describe the monitoring system and how fly activity was measured.
+> Describe the monitoring system and how fly activity was measured (e.g. Trikinetics Drosophila Activity Monitoring System; www.Trikinetics.com, Waltham, Massachusetts)
-e.g., *"Individual flies were placed into approximately 65 mm tubes, which were then placed into Trikinetics Drosophila Activity Monitoring System (www.Trikinetics.com, Waltham, Massachusetts)"*
 > Refer to images taken of the device used that are present in the dataset.
-> Describe how sleep was defined (e.g., *"sleep was defined as periods of quiescence lasting 5 min or longer"*).
+> Describe how sleep was defined (e.g., *"Sleep was characterized as intervals of inactivity that lasted for at least 5 minutes"*).

+### Sample preparation
+> When the experiment involves sample preparation (e.g., cell cultures), include:
+   - Animals selected (sex, developmental stage)
+   - Time when flies were anesthetized (ZT)
+   - Anaesthesia method (CO2, solvent)
+   - Sample collected from flies (e.g., brain)
+   - Sample preparation protocol (e.g., cell culture preparation)
+   - Number of biological samples analysed

+### Bioluminescence
+> Describe bioluminescence assays.
+   - Device used (e.g. LumiCycle 32 Color (Actimetrics))
+   - Genotype, sex and developmental stage of individuals
+   - Plates used and its content (number of flies added to each plate and well, media type + luciferin concentration)
+   - Temperature
+   - Frequency and duration of bioluminescence measurements (e.g., every 15 min for 12 days)
+   - Luminescence measurement method / software
+   - Number of replicates

 ### Imaging
-> Include links to protocols and a description of sample preparation and mounting for imaging.
+> If not described earlier in sample preparation, include a description of sample preparation and mounting for imaging or add links to corresponding protocols.
-> Describe the biosample collected for imaging if different from general biosample description above.
+- Imaging method: (e.g. fluorescence microscopy, bioluminescence, etc)
-> Image acquisition:
+   - Image acquisition:
-  - Instrument
+     - Instrument used
      - Image acquisition parameters (filters used, magnification, etc.)

-> Image data:
+   - Image data:
      - Describe if you are sharing raw, processed, and/or segmented images.
      - File formats
      - Image dimensions
      - Channel information
      - Image processing methodology

-### Video recording
- - Type of camera and where it was placed in housing.
- - How many frames per second (FPS)
- - How long animals were recorded
- - Time of recording (ZT)

 ### Gene expression / Immunocytochemistry / Transcriptomics or other
 > Include all details necessary to reproduce the data.
 This might include links to external protocols.
-> See [Gene expression omnibus guidelines](https://www.ncbi.nlm.nih.gov/geo/info/MIAME.html) for data submission, where they describe critical elements to include in genomic datasets
+> For genomic data see [Gene expression omnibus guidelines](https://www.ncbi.nlm.nih.gov/geo/info/MIAME.html), where they describe critical elements to include in genomic datasets

+## Data analysis
+> Describe how the data was analysed including any software used and its version.
+> Include any data processing (detrending, smoothing, averaging, etc).
+> Describe the methods used for period and phase analysis.

+# Dataset usage and access

+## Licence
+This dataset is shared under [Insert licence here]
+> Generally, CC-BY 4.0 works well for scientific data as it states that data may be used freely, but attribution must be given to the original authors of the dataset.
+Another option is CC0, a licence made to reduce any legal and technical impediments to data sharing.
+CC0 provides creators a way to waive all their copyright and related rights in their works to the fullest extent allowed by law.
+Although CC0 doesn’t legally require users of the data to cite the source, it does not affect the ethical norms for attribution in scientific and research communities. i.e., it does not exempt researchers from the obligation of citing the original data authors.

+## Usage Instructions
+> Include guidelines for reproducing or reusing the data or to open specific file formats.

+## Citing the Dataset
+> Provide citation details.

+## Related Publications/Protocols
+> Include links (preferably a DOI) of any other datasets, publications and protocols that are related to this dataset.